How we help strengthen the consumer movement across Europe

 - Mentoring programme: ZPS (Slovenia) and dTest (Czech Republic) have been respectively mentored by Altroconsumo (Italy) and Consumentenbond (Netherlands) to implement their projects, with support from Which?
 (UK).
 ZPS ran the first ‘energy switching campaign’ in a CESEE country, while dTest revamped its website which helped them increase their membership.

 - BEUC fund for members: our Latvian and Lithuanian members teamed up to create a ‘First Aid Kit for Consumers’.
 This is an online tool supporting consumers in the complaints procedure before entering an Alternative Dispute Resolution.
-Federacja Konsumentów (Poland) benefited from the fund to organise an ‘energy switching campaign’ in their country.
+Federacja Konsumentów (Poland) and BNAAC (Bulgaria) also benefited from the fund, respectively to organise an ‘energy switching campaign’ and to develop a tustmark for online shopping in their country.

-- Croatian pilot project: Croatia is the only EU country where BEUC does not yet have a representative.
+- Croatian pilot project: Croatia was until recently the only EU country where BEUC did not have a representative.
 With many small organisations competing for scarce resources, it was essential for us to kick-off a structured dialogue between stakeholders at national and European level.
 To do so, BEUC appointed a coordinator, Dinko Mihaljević, in November 2015.
-With his help we aim to set up a coordination point between BEUC and consumer associations in Croatia and to facilitate the exchange of information between existing consumer groups.
+Three years later, this resulted in the establishment of a new umbrella oragnisation, the Croatian Alliance of Consumers (Unija potrosaca Hrvatske), which was admitted in 2018 as BEUC affiliate member.

 We inform and train consumer professionals

-Another initiative – fully funded by the European Commission and run by BEUC – is the Consumer Champion programme.
-It aims to strengthen the effectiveness of consumer organisations and other actors in consumer policy.
-Consumer Champion allows consumer professionals to exchange experiences, advice, resources and skills via the web.
-It also encompasses e-learning modules, class teaching and local training courses, the latter which are held across the CESEE countries.
+Another initiative – fully funded by the European Commission and run by BEUC until July 2021 – is the Consumer PRO programme.
+It aims to make consumer organisations and other actors in consumer policy stronger and better equipped to protect consumers in all EU member states as well as Iceland and Norway.
+It is a follow-up project to Consumer Champion which encompassed e-learning modules, class teaching and local training courses hold across the CESEE countries.

 - Our Czech member created a brand new website and is now financially sustainable